sovity/edc-ce/docs/deployment-guide/goals/production/README.md

 - Know-how on how to secure an otherwise unprotected application with an auth proxy or other solutions fitting your situation.

-### Third Party Services
+### Dataspace

-- The dataspace you are joining must have a running DAPS that follows the subset of OAuth2 as described in the DSP Specification.
+- Must have a running DAPS that follows the subset of OAuth2 as described in the DSP Specification.
+- You must have a valid Connector Certificate in the form of [a generated SKI/AKI pair and .jks file](#faq).
+- You must have a valid Participant ID / Connector ID, which is configured in the claim "referringConnector" in the DAPS.

 ## Deployment Units